adambard/learnxinyminutes-docs/visualbasic.html.markdown

             Console.Write("First number: ")
             Dim a As Double = Console.ReadLine
             Console.Write("Second number: ")
-            Dim b As Integer = Console.ReadLine
+            Dim b As Double = Console.ReadLine
-            Dim c As Integer = a + b
+            Dim c As Double = a + b
-            Dim d As Integer = a * b
+            Dim d As Double = a * b
-            Dim e As Integer = a - b
+            Dim e As Double = a - b
-            Dim f As Integer = a / b
+            Dim f As Double = a / b

             Console.Write(a.ToString() + " + " + b.ToString())
             Console.WriteLine(" = " + c.ToString.PadLeft(3))